-The first student-operated, licensed used car dealership in the Commonwealth was implemented over 20 years ago at Marshall High School Academy.
-Today, this unique instructional program provides an interactive opportunity for students in both automotive technology and automotive collision service programs.
+The first student-operated licensed used car dealership in the Commonwealth was implemented over 20 years ago at Marshall High School Academy.
+Now, this unique instructional program provides an interactive learning opportunity for students in both automotive technology and automotive collision service programs.

-In the past, SAS has successfully sold vehicles to customers in Mexico and Honduras.
-Vehicles were also sold across the U.S. to customers in California, Texas, and North Carolina.
-Selling vehicles to a vast geographic audience allows students to develop additional operational skills including the transport of potential customers vehicles and the translation of documents and currency.
+SAS boasts an excellent track record of selling vehicles to U.S. customers across California, Texas, and North Carolina, as well as those in neighboring countries like Mexico and Honduras.
+Selling vehicles to a vast geographic audience has equipped students with additional operational skills, including the transport of potential customers' vehicles and the translation of documents and currency.